Aaron Rodgers Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Season Stats

-- Rodgers has 3,689 passing yards (245.9 ypg) to lead Green Bay, completing 68% of his throws and collecting 33 touchdown passes with four interceptions this season.

-- He also has 86 rushing yards on 30 carries (with three touchdowns), averaging 5.7 yards per game.
+- He's also rushed 30 times for 86 yards and three touchdowns, averaging 5.7 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the Vikings.